cue-lang/cuelang.org/content/examples/basic/front-matter/en.md

 authors
 : adding the author(s) to the frontmatter, makes the content header show an image + name of the assigned author.
 It also shows a popup on click, with again an image + (display) name, and when available a link to their Github, and a link to the search page so users can search for other articles of this author.

-noindex
+no_index
-: adding noindex: true to the front-matter add the meta tag `<meta name="robots" content="noindex, nofollow">` to the head of the page.
+: adding `no_index: true` to the front-matter adds the meta tag `<meta name="robots" content="noindex, nofollow">` to the head of the page.
 Also the pages will be excluded from the sitemap.xml.

+## Docs specific front-matter

+disabled
+: shows page without the content, but with a TODO block

+hide_summary
+: adding `hide_summary: true` will remove the page from the list on a docs overview page (eg. /docs/howto).
+It will still show in the left hand nav, and the prev/next buttons.

+index_hide
+: adding `index_hide: true` will hide the list of children on a docs overview page (eg. /docs/howto)

+toc_hide
+: `toc_hide: true` will hide the table of contents in the left hand nav

+toc_root
+: `toc_root: true` will set the page as the parent, hiding all other levels of the left hand nav.
+The left hand nav will only show the (grand)children of the page.

+## Blog specific front-matter

+image
+: adds a header image to the blog page.
+Also shows in the blog teaser.